devkot/SearchEngine/README.md

 After the crawling has finished, you can connect to the command port via telnet and use the following commands:
     ```STATS, SEARCH word1 word2 ... word10, SHUTDOWN ```

+## Authors
+    Devkot - University of Athens

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details